DEFRA/water-abstraction-node-test/README.md

 ```bash
 git clone https://github.com/DEFRA/water-abstraction-node-test.git && cd water-abstraction-node-test
 ```

-You'll need to manually create a test database in PostgreSQL plus a user that can access them.
-Once [configured this project using a .env file](#configuration) you can then run `npm migrate:test`.

 Our preference is to run the database and API within Docker, so [install Docker](https://docs.docker.com/get-docker/) if you don't already have it.